How to buy Vicinity Centres (VCX) shares in Australia

 Vicinity Centres share dividends

-Recently Vicinity Centres has paid out, on average, around 167.02% of net profits as dividends.
-That has enabled analysts to estimate a "forward annual dividend yield" of 11.2% of the current stock value.
-This means that over a year, based on recent payouts (which are sadly no guarantee of future payouts), Vicinity Centres shareholders could enjoy a 11.2% return on their shares, in the form of dividend payments.
-In Vicinity Centres's case, that would currently equate to about A$0.15 per share.
+Recently Vicinity Centres has paid out, on average, around 3% of net profits as dividends.
+That has enabled analysts to estimate a "forward annual dividend yield" of 6.87% of the current stock value.
+This means that over a year, based on recent payouts (which are sadly no guarantee of future payouts), Vicinity Centres shareholders could enjoy a 6.87% return on their shares, in the form of dividend payments.
+In Vicinity Centres's case, that would currently equate to about A$0.12 per share.

 Vicinity Centres share price volatility

-Beta is a measure of a share's volatility in relation to the market.
-The market (AU average) beta is 1, while Vicinity Centres's is 1.2133.
-This would suggest that Vicinity Centres's shares are a little bit more volatile than the average for this exchange and represent, relatively-speaking, a slightly higher risk (but potentially also market-beating returns).
+Beta measures a share's volatility in relation to the market.
+The market (AU average) beta is 1, while Vicinity Centres's is 1.444.
+This would suggest that Vicinity Centres's shares are more volatile than the average for this exchange and represent, relatively speaking, a higher risk (but potentially also market-beating returns).

 Vicinity Centres overview

-Vicinity Centres (Vicinity or the Group) is one of Australia's leading retail property groups with a fully integrated asset management platform, and $24 billion in retail assets under management across 64 shopping centres, making it the second largest listed manager of Australian retail property.
-The Group has a Direct Portfolio with interests in 60 shopping centres (including the DFO Brisbane business) and manages 32 assets on behalf of Strategic Partners, 28 of which are co-owned by the Group.
-Vicinity is listed on the Australian Securities Exchange (ASX) under the code ?VCX' and has over 28,000 securityholders.
-Vicinity also has European medium term notes listed on the ASX under the code ?VCD'.
+Vicinity Centres (Vicinity or the Group) is one of Australia's leading retail property groups with a fully integrated asset management platform, and $24 billion in retail assets under management across 60 shopping centres, making it the second largest listed manager of Australian retail property.
+The Group has a Direct Portfolio with interests in 59 shopping centres (including the DFO Brisbane business) and manages 30 assets on behalf of Strategic Partners, 29 of which are co-owned by the Group.
+Vicinity is listed on the Australian Securities Exchange (ASX) under the code 'VCX' and has 24,000 securityholders.
+Vicinity also has European medium term notes listed on the ASX under the code 'VCD'.

 Frequently asked questions